Updated on May 5, 2022

 Denver, CO

 Accordingly, Heiber has been able to lay the groundwork for the brewery as a community-driven, inclusive business.
-Which meant hosting the first-ever festival dedicated to LGBTQ+ causes called Big Queer Beerfest featuring Pride-focused beers last year.
-Or supporting projects like Making Noise Beer and organizations such as One Colorado, the state’s leading advocacy group for LGBTQIA+ Coloradans and their families.
+Which meant hosting the first-ever festival dedicated to LGBTQ+ causes called Big Queer Beerfest, featuring Pride-focused beers, last year.
+Or hiring an entirely Queer staff and posting signs around the taproom that say racism and homophobia won’t stand.

 Guardian Brewing Company